 - The patient is referred to the Office of the Public Guardian for a conservatorship.

-An extension of a 5150, a 5250 hold is a 14-day involuntary hold in a mental health facility or a hospital.
-To extend the hold, the attending hospital staff must allow the patient to have a Certification Review Hearing and a written notice that explains the specific reasons why they are being held.
+An extension of a 5150 is known as a 5250 hold and is a 14-day involuntary hold in a mental health facility or hospital.
+To extend the hold, the attending hospital staff must allow the patient to have a certification review hearing and a written notice explaining the specific reasons why they are being held.

 Complete a Free Case Evaluation form now